 A love story of a cold city scholar Gyun Woo, known as “Joseon’s national treasure”, and the sassy princess Hye Myung in the Joseon Dynasty era.
 (Source: IMDb)

 A Korean art history lecturer discovers the diary of historical figure Shin Saimdang, who was a genius artist and passionate lover.
 The art history lecturer unravels the secret of a mysterious portrait.
 (Source: IMDb)

 Kyung is the daughter of a powerful politician during the Joseon Dynasty.
 She falls in love with Crown Prince Lee Yuk, who lives under the tyranny of his half-brother, King Yeon San Gun.

-When Lee Yuk rises to the throne and becomes King Jung Jong, Chae Kyung becomes Queen Dan Kyung, who becomes caught in the cross-fires of different political factions as well as the jealousies between the brothers.
-When Dan Kyung’s own father stages a coup against the king, Queen Dan Kyung is dethroned only after seven days and expelled from the palace.
+When Lee Yuk rises to the throne and becomes King Jung Jong, Chae Kyung becomes Queen Dan Kyung, who becomes caught in the cross-fires of different political factions and the jealousies between the brothers.
+When Dan Kyung’s father stages a coup against the king, Queen Dan Kyung is dethroned only after seven days and expelled from the palace.
 (Source: IMDb)

 67. Ruler: Master of the Mask

-Set in the 18th-century Joseon, it tells the story of Crown Prince Lee Sun and his fight against a powerful and wealthy organization Pyunsoo-hwe, who controls the country behind the scenes.
+Set in 18th-century Joseon, this Korean historical drama tells the story of Crown Prince Lee Sun and his fight against a powerful and wealthy organization Pyunsoo-hwe, who controls the country behind the scenes.

 He becomes a hope for the people who suffer from a lack of water due to the greed of Pyunsoo-hwe, who tried to privatize the nation’s water supply.
 With the help of the woman he loves, Ga-eun, Lee Sun overcomes adversity and grows as a just ruler.
 (Source: IMDb)